saucelabs/sauce-docs/docs/visual/component-testing/setup.md

 >**Screener Docs are Now Sauce Docs**<br/>
 As part of our efforts to bring you a single, unified documentation site, we've migrated all Visual Docs from [Screener.io](https://screener.io) to Sauce Docs.

 Follow this quickstart guide to integrate Sauce Labs Visual Component Testing (Screener) with Storybook, a UI component development tool.
+Whether you're an experienced Storybook user or have never used it, we've got you covered in the Quickstart steps below.

 Our Storybook integration will run your existing Storybook stories as UI regression test cases in our automated visual testing platform, which can accelerate debugging and shorten release cycles.
 You'll get detailed UI test results across your React, Vue, Angular, and HTML components.

 ## What You'll Need
-* A [Sauce Labs self-serve or enterprise account](https://saucelabs.com/pricing).
-Visual Testing is not available for free trials.
-Please [contact us](https://saucelabs.com/contact) if you have any questions.
+* A [Sauce Labs self-serve or enterprise account](https://saucelabs.com/pricing) with access to Visual Testing.
+To request access, contact your CSM or Sauce Labs Support.
+Not available for free-trial accounts.
 * Your Sauce Labs [Username and Access Key](https://app.saucelabs.com/user-settings).
 * Your [Screener API Key](https://screener.io/v2/account/api-key).
+* A GitHub account.
 * Have [Node.js installed](https://nodejs.org).
 * An existing [Storybook project](https://storybook.js.org/basics/quick-start-guide/) with some [component stories](https://storybook.js.org/basics/writing-stories/) written.

 ## Confirm Screener Installation

-1. First, confirm that Storybook is installed correctly on your local machine by running `npm run storybook`.

 :::caution New to Storybook?